-He frequently acts for artists, musicians and other creative individuals, as well as for major design studios and production companies.
+He acts for artists, musicians, authors, and other creative individuals, as well as for major design studios and production companies, and advises on contracts, licensing, and a range of commercial issues.

 An experienced litigator, Joshua also helps his clients navigate complex disputes, often with an international element.